Table of Contents

 Can Low Uptime Cause Ranking Loss?

 Yes.
 Your search ranking can be affected directly from a long or frequent downtime.
 Google wants to give the excellent experience to users and a closed website is an obstacle in that.
+That’s why maintaining uptime is essential for long-term success in SEO.

 Uptime and Business Performance